-The above examples are not exhaustive and consideration should be given to other conduct which may need to be reported.
-Any reportable allegation listed above, or not listed above but which may constitute reportable conduct, will need to be immediately reported by the school Principal.
-An allegation against a school Principal should be referred to another member of the Leadership Team, the MACS Regional General Manager or directly to the MACS Executive Director via the Safeguarding and Standards Team.
+Any reportable allegation listed above will be immediately reported by the school Principal.
+An allegation against a school Principal should be referred to another member of the Leadership Team, the Regional General Manager or directly to the MACS Executive Director.

 It is important to note that existing mandatory reporting obligations have not changed.
-The school will report any allegation of abuse to the DFFH Child Protection.
+The school will report any allegation of abuse to the DHHS Child Protection.